 The results of this “trigger” marketing have been very successful, but now these professionals can make marketing automation even more powerful by tightly integrating them with their business intelligence platforms.

 Understanding the reach of marketing automation and how financial

 institutions can integrate such platforms into their marketing operations has now become table stakes in the industry.
 When they accomplish this, member satisfaction rises, and the institution grows.

 COVID-19 and increasing competition among lenders has accelerated the need for a single solution that can synchronize data, offer business intelligence, data warehousing, and customizable communications.

-While Origence offers a formidable CRM, a data warehouse, a marketing document management system, and a direct marketing system, we knew we could leverage our technology expertise to make it even more powerful.
+While Origence offers a formidable data warehouse, a marketing document management system, and a direct marketing system, we knew we could leverage our technology expertise to make it even more powerful.

 In our own surveys of the market, we found that the No. 1 organizational initiative (78%) specifically among credit union management was to drive improved member experiences using “targeted and segmented, product-based campaigns.”

-To accomplish this, financial institutions must incorporate a BI platform with their marketing automation system, which is exactly what we have done with the Origence CRM.
+To accomplish this, financial institutions must incorporate a BI platform with their marketing automation system, which is exactly what we have done with the Origence marketing automation platform.
 We presented a webcast recently that did a deep dive into why this is the future path of marketing and the many benefits resulting from integrating marketing automation with an industry-leading business intelligence (BI) platform.

 By combining marketing automation with business intelligence (BI), institutions can take full advantage of all of the customer data they possess in their core system, their lending systems and from external sources, such as credit reports they have purchased during the sale of other products.